Skip to content

 Cleaner handover between sites

 Any site manager can check the same live record without emailing for the latest spreadsheet or asking who has the PPE log.
+One source of truth across every location.

 Search questions